shassen/news-crews/README.md

 ### People:
 1. @John Master - Thank you for all the awesome auth functions.
-2. @Jason Seminara - Thank you for all the help with route discussion and controller functions.
+2. @Jason Seminara - Thank you for all the help with route discussion and controller functions as well as Quote-sta-gram which was heavily referenced in the making of this app.

 ### npm packages:
 1. bcryptjs v: 2.4.3